sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 ## Roger
 1. Button to upload a profile picture #53
 2. On the profile editing page, players can enter or modify their name, email, and upload a new picture to personalize their profile #22

+# Week 15.05 - 24.05

+## Eric

+## Eduard
+Game Settings input is handled correctly in game creation view #76 and in the update game settings view in the lobby #77 Character count is implemented and displayed below the input field for the player to know how many character can be written in the input field #78

+## Nicolas S.

+## Nicolas H.

+## Roger